Skip to main content

 A 1-port DUT has one S-parameter (S11).
 It is the ratio of the output voltage of Port 1 to the voltage going into Port 1.
 It is also known as return loss (RL) as a measure of reflected energy out of Port 1.

-Two-port network theory is a circuit analysis technique to describe a circuit with reference to two terminals by considering a circuit as a two-port network.
-In most electrical networks, obtaining the voltages and currents at the input and output ports is more convenient and practical than at any defined point in the circuit.
-The basic methodology here is that only the terminal variables such as input current/voltage and output current/voltage are considered for analysis.
+The basic methodology here is that only the terminal variables, such as input current/voltage and output current/voltage, are considered for analysis.
 The voltages and currents within or inside the circuit are not considered here.

 4-port network

-A 4-port DUT has a total of 16 S-parameters, divided into four quadrants as shown in the image.
-You can see here, the number of possible S-parameter combinations is the square of the number of ports.
-In this example, the top left quadrant 1 and bottom right quadrant 4 are the same as individual 2-port DUTs with different port indices.
+A 4-port DUT has 16 S-parameters divided into four quadrants, as shown in the image.
+Here, the number of possible S-parameter combinations is the square of the number of ports.

 First quadrantS11S12S21S22